ImadIchiri/handome-romeo/README.md

 ### [Live demo](https://handsome-romeo.netlify.app/)

-Handsome Romeo is an E-commerce website that shows luxury man's clothes, every product has its own page that contains information related to that product.
+Handsome Romeo is an E-commerce website that shows luxurious man's clothes.
+Every product has its own page which contains information related to that product.
-Users can as many as products they want to the cart and increase the quantity of each product, but on the other hand, they can not add a product that already exists in the WishList.
+Users can add as many as products they want to the cart and increase the quantity of each product.
+However, they can not add a product that already exists in the WishList.
 I have also tried to add user authentication using FireBase Authentication.
 In addition, all data is saved in a JSON file inside /data folder.